cmkobel/mspipeline1/README.md

 ## Installation

-Prerequisites:
+1) Prerequisites:
   -  A conda/miniconda3 environment

-Install snakemake by following the [instructions in the official documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+2) Install snakemake by following the [instructions in the official documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

+3) Clone this repo

-Set up the profiles/slurm/ configuration so that it matches your execution environment.
+4) Set up the profiles/slurm/ configuration so that it matches your execution environment.
 There is also a profile for local execution without a job management system (profiles/local/)